Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

 - `theme`: Customizable appearance settings
 - The component uses a floating action button (FAB) pattern for toggling visibility

 **Note:** The simple `url` configuration approach is used here.
-If you need to send CSRF tokens, you would use the `getClientSecret` approach instead (see troubleshooting section).
+The recommended user identification approach (Step 3.5) doesn't require `getClientSecret` or the session endpoint - it uses database models to track active users.

 ### Step 4: Environment Variables